MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P10-Deleting-Notes/content.md

 2. We check to see if the `editingStyle` is the `.delete` one - there's also an `.insert` one.
 We wouldn't want to accidentally delete a user's notes when they intended to insert a new one!

 3. We are removing the appropriate note from the `notes` array, using the `row` property of the passed in `indexPath`.

-4. Because we modified the `notes` array, we must tell the table view to update itself with `reloadData()`.

 And that's all we have to do to delete a note! =]